TheBettaTester/TheBettaTester/README.md

 ✨ My love for video games also contributed to my interest in programming, technology truly is FINtastic!

 🎣 So I took the opporTUNAty to create my oFISHial GitHub page, and I'm really enjoying it so far, no TROUT about it!

+💻 Mainly interested in SCHOOLing in Python, Java, HTML, CSS, and C++

 🐳 Many TANKS for stopping by